creditimpact/grant-platform/ai-analyzer/README.md

 entity type.
 The `/analyze` endpoint accepts `application/pdf`, `image/png` and `image/jpeg` uploads.

+Set `TESSERACT_CMD` to the path of the Tesseract executable if it's not already available on your `PATH`.

 ## JSON / Text Input

 The `/analyze` endpoint also accepts raw text via JSON or `text/plain` payloads.